tedca77/IME/README.md

 IME is copyright but open source - source code is available on this Github repository.
 The software is currently only tested on Windows.
 # Why is this tool needed?
 1. Most personal photo libraries are disorganised  – this tool helps discover duplicates and organises files by the date the photo was taken.
 2. Many "Cloud-based" photo libraries provide reverse geocoding when a file is uploaded.
 However, you may not want to put all photos in a single Cloud environment, due to the ongoing cost of storage.
-Many Cloud systems do not update the metadata within photos, so any enhanced metadata created is of no use if the photos are transferred to other storage environments.
+Many Cloud systems do not update the metadata within photos, so any enhanced metadata created by the Cloud system is of no use if the photos are transferred to other storage environments.
 This tool is designed for people with collections on local disk drives or SANs who require similar geocoding facilities to "Cloud systems" but without additional cost.
-3. It is difficult to review geographical and other metadata across a collection of images – in Windows you have to select properties on each photo in turn.
+3. It is difficult to search or review geographical and other metadata across a collection of images – in Windows you have to select properties on each photo in turn.
 IME helps you view the geographical information and remind you of trips and visits, and helps to identify where photos have been taken.
 4. Windows thumbnail generation can be slow for large collections – IME generates thumbnails which are faster to view in the HTML reports.
 5. Adobe Lightroom “Classic” is a great tool – but reverse Geocoding is only possible by purchasing one of the Lightroom Cloud-based packages.
 Adobe Bridge does not have geocoding capabilities.
 There is a plug in for Lightroom Classic which does something similar, but this tool is independent of Lightroom or other tools.
 # About Photo Metadata
 Photo metadata in stored within each image file (such as JPEG files which are produced by most mobile phones).
 The metadata is organised in a set of categories.
 These categories include:
 * **EXIF** – this contains the longitude and latitude information, as well as information on the camera / phone,  date of photo etc.
 * **IPTC** – this contains the additional geographical information e.g. City, State /Province, Country etc.  Windows Explorer and Windows Properties do not show most of the IPTC data – the easiest way to see this is using the freeware IrfanView,( an excellent image viewer and editor which is useful for sizing and cropping photos).
-ExifTool is another program that can be used to view all metadata.
+ExifTool is another excellent program that can be used to view all metadata.
 You can also use Adobe Lightroom (which I also use) and other professional software most of which is quite expensive.
 Adobe Bridge is free software which provides equivalent searching to Lightroom for IPTC metadata.
-* **JPEG Comments** – this section allows multiple comments to be entered.
+* **JPEG Comments** – this section allows multiple comments to be stored.
 (Adobe LightRoom Classic and Windows do not show these comments).
-* **Windows metadata** (e.g. Title, Comments, Subject) – Windows shows some of the EXIF and IPTC data as Windows properties – the Windows metadata is available by right clicking on a a file and selecting “Properties” in Windows.
+* **Windows metadata** (e.g. Title, Comments, Subject, Tags) – Windows shows some of the EXIF and IPTC data as Windows properties – the Windows metadata is available by right clicking on a a file and selecting “Properties” in Windows.
-One of the difficulties is that different programs given metadata different names, so it is not always that clear which item of metadata is referred to.
+One of the difficulties is that different programs given metadata different names and WIndows will pick from both JPEG andf IPTC sections to populate some of these fields, so it is not always that clear which item of metadata is referred to.
 At the end of this documentation, there is a table with the key metadata items relevant to this program.
 (See further information.)

 IME will leave the standard Windows date fields (Date Modified, Date Accessed and Date Created) unchanged after processing.
 # Getting Started